 In previous years, the Trust was required to make payments to the Government of Jersey in relation to the 90% Market Rents Policy agreement.
 This policy was designed to rebate to the Government of Jersey imputed gains arising from increased rent.
 This policy is presently under review and nothing has been paid since the payment relating to the year ended 31 December 2019.
-In light of this, the Trustees have agreed to write back the provision in the financial statements for payments relating to 2020 and 2021 and consider no further amounts will be paid under the agreement in the future.
+In light of this, in the previous year, the Trustees agreed to write back the provision in the financial statements for payments relating to 2020 and 2021 and consider no further amounts will be paid under the agreement in the future.